What Is The Issue?

 - Make a donation to support Niitsitapi Water Protectors.

 - Make a donation to support billboards and increase public awareness

-- Display a banner (4’ x 12’ vinyl banner OR a 2’ x 6’ vinyl banner) with the same graphic as the one at the top of this webpage at your location (or please ensure you have permission!)
+- Display a banner (4’ x 12’ vinyl banner OR a 2’ x 6’ vinyl banner) with the same graphic as the one at the top of this webpage at your location.
 Banners can be ordered on this link.
 Please email the form directly to the printer.